new92/php/Cleaner/README.md

 # Cleaner 🧹

-A simple php script which deletes the temporary files and frees up space.
+A simple php script which deletes the temporary files and frees up space from your device.

 ## Run locally 📲